linea-it/pzserver_pipelines/README.md

 Repository to host the PZ Server's pipelines:

 ### Combine Spec-z Catalogs (to do)
-> Combine multiple spectroscopic redshift catalogs into a single sample with homogenized data formats and a unique system of quality flags translated from the survey's original files.
+> Combines multiple spectroscopic redshift catalogs into a single sample with homogenized data formats and a unique system of quality flags translated from the survey's original files.

 ### Training Set Maker (in progress)
-> Create customized training and validation/test sets using a compilation of spectroscopic redshifts and LSST photometric data.
+> Creates customized training and validation/test sets using a compilation of spectroscopic redshifts and LSST photometric data.

+## Acknowledgements

+Software developed and delivered as part of the in-kind contribution program BRA-LIN, from LIneA to the Rubin Observatory's LSST.
+An overview of this and other contributions is available [here](https://linea-it.github.io/pz-lsst-inkind-doc/).
+The pipelines take advantage of the software support layer developed by LINCC, available as Python libraries: [hipscat](https://github.com/astronomy-commons/hipscat), [hipscat-import](https://github.com/astronomy-commons/hipscat-import) and [lsdb](https://github.com/astronomy-commons/lsdb).

+## Test data

 This repository currently contains a basic dataset, for testing purposes only.
 The ideal is to connect the pipelines to systems with access to a larger datasets.

-Software developed and delivered as part of the in-kind contribution program BRA-LIN, from LIneA to the Rubin Observatory's LSST.
-An overview of this and other contributions is available [here](https://linea-it.github.io/pz-lsst-inkind-doc/).

 ## Install